 The Biology of a Black Racer Snake in Florida

 The Coluber Constrictor Priapus, more commonly known as the Black Racer, is one of the more common types of nonvenomous snakes in the southern parts of the United States of America.
 A telling characteristic of the Black Racer is that they are very active during the day.
 Some ways to identify a Black Racer are by their black dorsal side, their grey bellies, and white him.
 They are also very fast snakes, due mostly to their active nature during the day.
+When finding black snakes in Florida the black racer snake is by far the most common.

 Black Racers are a kind of snake that is considered color blind.
 These snakes can be as long as 55 inches as adults, with approximately 70 inches being their maximum.
 The Black Racer also sheds its skin once a year, less than the average snake who usually shed their skin twice to four times a year.